felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample07/README.md

    res.json(bezierLine);
 });
 ```
+To test this feature, select 2 or more points and right-click to display the context menu and select Bezier.

 ### Optional Activity:

 In sample06 we learned how to implement `Curated Assets` in the front end.
 A very powerful use-case you is to store your `cCrated assets` in a database and expose them as a webservice that your users can interact with using the UI.